Table of Contents

 It was here in 1914 where the Irish Volunteers trafficked in over 900 rifles that would be used in the prolific Easter Rising in Dublin in 1916, that would ignite the cause of Irish independence.

-Hiking the Cliff trail is the highlight of visiting Howth, though it has spectacular restaurants, a quaint harbor and charming B&B’s, walking the stunning Cliffs of Howth that tops out at 12km long, is the best way to experience the natural beauty of the eastern part of Ireland.
+Though it has spectacular restaurants, a quaint harbor and charming B&B’s, walking the stunning Cliffs of Howth that tops out at about 6 miles long, is the best way to experience the natural beauty of the eastern part of Ireland.

 Howth Castle has long been known to belong to one of the oldest families and clans in Ireland; The St. Lawrences.
 This castle and estate has belonged to the St. Lawrence family since the Norman Invasion of 1180.